Quick Loader

 - We have tested the app to load data up to a million records, but your mileage may vary depending on your system resources

 About Json files, the app understands and reads below shapes.
 In all cases, the first record dictates the field names.
-So make sure the first record

 has all fields.
 If some fields don't have data, set them as null